Get active @ Home

 Join us on Linkedin @sport-aberdeen

-Although our venues are closed, don’t worry – we’ve got you covered!
+If you are looking for a class to do at home, don’t worry – we’ve got you covered!

-Our instructors have recorded a range of HIIT, HIIT Step and Yoga classes for you to get stuck into at home!
+Our instructors have recorded a range of HIIT, HIIT Step and Yoga classes for you to get stuck into!
 There is something to keep everyone active.

 Are you looking for some inspiration to change up your at-home workouts?